Poems from 2025

 as I review your texts

-find the verdict on who got it wrong,
+to find the verdict on who got it wrong

 the next time that we meet, inevitably,